wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==
+= 4.8 =
+* [Note] Now that we have a cleaner foundation to build on, it's time to start introducing new reports and new ways to segment your audience and the traffic they generate.
+While our users test the latest changes and updates (to confirm that the foundation is indeed solid and bug-free), we are hard at work implementing the first batch of new reports.
+Some of them will be made available in the free version, while others will be added to our premium add-on, [User Overview](http://www.wp-slimstat.com/downloads/user-overview/).
+And we need your help!
+If you think that a specific report should be added to Slimstat, please do not hesitate to let us know!
+* [Note] Worried about the recent [news regarding jQuery vulnerabilities](https://www.zdnet.com/article/popular-jquery-javascript-library-impacted-by-prototype-pollution-flaw/)?
+Slimstat doesn't use jQuery as a dependency, so you can sleep tight knowing that your website will not be affected.
+* [Update] [Plugin Update Checker](https://github.com/YahnisElsts/plugin-update-checker), the library we use to check if a new version of our premium add-ons is available for download, has been update to version 4.6.
+* [Update] If you're using our partner's CDN functionality (JsDelivr) to load the tracker, their link is now always loaded over HTTPS for added security.
+* [Update] Switched the Add-on Update checker URL to HTTPS, for added security (thank you, Peter).
+* [Update] Changed the protocol of all the URLs used within Slimstat, including references to our documentation, to HTTPS.
+* [Fix] An error was being returned if SVG elements were using the A tag on a page (thank you, [snaphappyme](https://wordpress.org/support/topic/uncaught-typeerror-all_linksn-href-indexof/)).

 = 4.7.9.1 =
 * [Fix] It turns out the new [Browscap Library](https://github.com/slimstat/browscap-db) we introduced requires PHP 7.x, not 5.6 as stated in their documentation.
 Added some code to prevent fatal errors for those still using an older version of PHP.